Telegraph: Social media addicts behave like those addicted to drink and drugs.

-Participants were then asked to take part in the Iowa Gambling Task, a method of assessing decision-making and risky behaviour widely used by psychologists.
+Participants were then asked to require half within the Iowa Gambling Task, a way of assessing decision-making and risky behaviour wide utilized by psychologists.

-The task involves identifying outcome patterns in decks of cards to choose the best possible deck.
+The task involves distinguishing outcome patterns in decks of cards to decide on the simplest attainable deck.

-The researchers found that the worse people performed by choosing from bad decks, the more excessively they were likely to use social media.
+The researchers found that the more serious folks performed by selecting from dangerous decks, a lot of overly they were probably to use social media.

 Those who did better at the task were less social media dependent.

-The results mirrored those from other studies showing that people who abuse heroin, cocaine or methamphetamine produce similar outcomes in the gambling task.
+The results reflected those from alternative studies showing that folks WHO abuse opiate, cocaine or methamphetamine produce similar outcomes in the gambling task.

 “While we didn’t test for the cause of poor decision-making, we tested for its correlation with problematic social media use.

-“I believe that social media has tremendous benefits for individuals, but there’s also a dark side when people can’t pull themselves away.
+“I believe that social media has tremendous edges for people, but there’s also a dark side when people can’t pull themselves away.

-“We need to better understand this drive so we can determine if excessive social media use should be considered an addiction.”
+“We ought to higher perceive this drive, therefore, we will verify if excessive social media use ought to be thought of AN addiction.”